 How It Works and How Much It Costs

 It’s shocking how cheap a third party inspection is.
-A typical inspection with Asia Inspections is roughly $300.
+A typical inspection with Asia Inspection is roughly $300.
 It’s billed on what they call man day, i.e. what an inspector can perform in 8 hours.
 You will almost ever need more than one man day.
-This $00 includes all transportation and other expenses.
-China is a country of bountiful cheap labou and with a lot of factories (meaning there needs to be a lot of inspectors).
-Competition is fierce, hence the relatively low price.
-I went years without ever doing any type of third party inspection simply because I had no idea how little it would cost.
+This $300 includes all transportation and other expenses.

 What Amazon Sellers Need to Inspect For